-- Best kit for Beginners- our beer kits are designed for the first-time brewer in mind.
+- Best beer Kit for Beginners - our beer kits are designed for the first-time brewer in mind.
 Step-by-step instructions, simple ingredients and easy to use brewing equipment.

-- Brewing with Mr. Beer's hopped Malt extracts are perfect for any brewer.
-Whether it's your first time brewing or you're a seasoned brew veteran, this kit cuts down on time, reduces risk of contamination and helps create a more consistent beer every time
+- Includes the best ingredients to get started - brewing with Mr. Beer’s hopped Malt extracts are perfect for any brewer.
+Whether it’s your first time brewing or you’re a seasoned brew veteran, this kit cuts down on time, reduces risk of contamination and helps create a more consistent beer every time

-- Ready to drink beer in as little as 3-4 weeks-with our simple and efficient design of the brewing process you can be drinking great tasting craft beer in little as 3 weeks.
+- Ready to drink beer in 3-4 weeks - with our simple and efficient design of the brewing process you can be drinking great tasting craft beer in little as 3 weeks.